jadzeidan/user-guides/bitbox01/basic-features/restore_from_backup.md

 ## Done!
 Start using your BitBox01
 You have successfully restored your wallet and can continue using your BitBox01 as usual.

-Please make sure you store your backup microSD card in a secure location and that you don't lose your recovery password.
+>Please make sure you store your backup microSD card in a secure location and that you don't lose your recovery password.

-**Reminder:** Only the backup + recovery password allows you to restore your wallet.
+**Reminder:** Only the backup microSD + recovery password allows you to restore your wallet.
 One of the two is not enough.
 ![alt text]({% link assets/images/BitBox01_restore/bb01_restore8.png %})